openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 `PipelineSpec`, the run will fail before applying the pipelinerun onto the cluster.

-You should be able to see the issue on your Git provider platform or through the log of the controller.
+You should be able to see the issue on your Git provider platform interface and inside the events of the target namespace where the `Repository` CR  is located.

-If you need to test your `PipelineRun` locally before sending it in a PR, you can use the `resolve` command from the `tkn-pac` CLI See the `--help` of the command to learn about how to use it.
+If you need to test your `PipelineRun` locally before sending it in a PR, you can use the `resolve` command from the `tkn-pac` CLI See  [CLI](./cli/#resolve) command to learn on how to use it.

 ## Remote Task annotations